SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

                                   quote lines.
 Valid values are true and false.
 If this option is not specified, the default value is true.

+allowSpellCheck                   Whether or not to allow spell check.
+Valid
+                                  values are true and false.
+Defaults to true.
+                                  You might want to disable spell check if, for instance, the spell check feature causes an "out of memory" error on your system.

 useQuoteLineInitials              Whether or not to prefix quoted message lines
                                   with the previous author's initials when